syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 #### Change the Shapes options

-You can show the required shape types alone in the shapes toolbar by using the `Shapes` property in the `ImageEditorToolbarSettings` class.
+Show the required shape types alone in the shapes toolbar by using the `Shapes` property in the `ImageEditorToolbarSettings` class.

 {% tabs %}